South Korea’s most notorious serial killers

 Before he was executed in December 1976, he is said to have repented for his sins.

 “I am regretful of my sins.
-I hope the society changes to embrace ex-convicts.”
+I hope society changes to embrace ex-convicts.”

 Yoo Young-chul

-Yoo Young-chul murdered 20 people across Seoul from 2003 to 2004 and said after being caught that he would have killed a hundred more if he wasn’t.
+Yoo Young-chul murdered 20 people across Seoul from 2003 to 2004 and said after being caught that he would have killed a hundred more if he had not been nabbed.

-His killing spree began as he broke into the house of a university professor to kill him and his wife in January 2003.
-Harboring an enmity toward wealthy people, he planned his crime meticulously.
+His killing spree began when he broke into the house of a university professor to kill him and his wife in January 2003.
+Harboring enmity toward wealthy people, he planned his crime meticulously.

 After being rejected by an escort girl, his targets switched from rich senior citizens to prostitutes and women.
 His hatred against women began after he was divorced in 2002.
 In a media interview after he was caught, he said he hoped the case would serve as a lesson to women and rich people.